Policy on Business Conduct – IMS Health Incorporated and Subsidiaries

 Are such conflicts really a big problem?

 Favoritism toward outside businesses can cause the Company to buy higher-priced or lower-quality products, or to sell its services at inadequate prices, resulting in lower profits.
 Offering customers preferential terms may also violate antitrust laws and other regulations.
-Favoritism, or just the appearance of favoritism, could seriously harm your reputation and the reputation of IMS.
+Favoritism, or just the appearance of favoritism, could seriously harm your reputation and the reputation of IMS Health.

 Does this mean we can never do business with a company with which an employee is connected?